temporalio/cli/docs/cmd-options/skip-base-is-not-current.md

 	- cli
 ---

+Alias: **-q**
 Skip a Workflow Execution if the base Run is not the current Run.